xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Does XNF have an initial supply?
   - No, Xenify does not have an initial supply, and there is no pre-mine of XNF tokens.
 Instead, the protocol rewards users on a daily basis for their active participation in the ecosystem.
-This is achieved through various contributions, such as burn fee contributions made by directly burning XEN or YSL tokens, native token contributions,  as well as swap fees generated through the Xenify aggregator.
+This is achieved through various contributions, such as burn fee contributions made by directly burning vXEN or YSL tokens, native token contributions,  as well as swap fees generated through the Xenify aggregator.
 Notably, 40% of the burn fees and swap fees collected on supported EVM chains are directed towards veXNF holders on a daily basis, providing significant long-term earning potential.

   - By implementing this equitable distribution system, Xenify aims to create a level playing field for all users, preventing any concentration of tokens in the hands of a few early adopters.
 Instead, the protocol emphasises the importance of ongoing user involvement and contributions, as they directly translate into tangible rewards.
 This innovative approach distinguishes Xenify as a platform that values its community and actively encourages their participation in shaping the ecosystem.